Conte-Ecology/basinCharacteristics/hucs/README.md

    - Outputs the results as a separate `.dbf` file for each HUC level

 ## Output Tables

 One `.dbf` table is created for every HUC level processed.
 The file contains a column for catchment IDs that is linked to relevant HUC information.
-The tablemay be further processed in R to select relevant columns.
-Example output table:
+The table may be further processed in R to select relevant columns.